 One Year Ago: A Historic Vote for New York Marriage Equality

-June 24, 2012 by Carolyn Simon, Associate Director of Digital Media
+June 24, 2012 by Carolyn Simon, Deputy Director of Digital Media

 It hardly seems like it’s been a year since the New York Senate passed a marriage equality bill.
 The successful vote paved the way for Gov. Andrew Cuomo to sign the bill and for the state to start allowing same-sex couples to marry just a month later.

 Since then, more than 8,000 same-sex couples have been married, according to the state Department of Health.

 Take a moment to look back at HRC’s relentless effort, along with the New Yorkers United for Marriage coalition, to win equal marriage rights for same-sex couples in the Empire State.
 HRC’s efforts included hiring 30 full-time field organizers across the state and generating more than 150,000 constituent contacts to targeted legislators.